red-collar-official/flutter_kore/packages/umvvm/docs/interactor.md

 Interactors contain state and subscription to <b>EventBus</b> events.(more information about <b>EventBus</b> can be found [here](./event_bus.md)).

 You also need to specify input type for interactors.
 It is passed as generic argument.

-Then input is available in all initialization methods.
+Input is always available via <b>input</b> field.

 Interactor state can be any immutable object.
 You can use <b>dart-mappable</b> or <b>freezed</b> libraries (or any other object generation libraries).